Swivel-Finance/swivel-js/README.md

 # Installation

-## Installing ethers.js
+## Installing ethers

-To use Swivel-JS you'll need to install ethers.js (`^5.2.0`).
+In order use `swivel-js` you'll need a compatible version (`^5.2.0`) of `ethers`.
+Being a peer dependency, you can use any compatible version of `ethers` you already have installed in your project.

+If you haven't installed a compatible version of `ethers` in your project yet, run:

 ```bash
 npm install --save ethers
 ```

-> If demand for web3.js support is high, we'll consider supporting it in future releases.

 ## Installing swivel-js